rayeanpatric/pest_detection/README.md

 - Features: C3K2 block, SPFF module, C2PSA block.
 - Strengths: High precision (0.932), multi-scale prediction.

+ All the model files are at the [Model Folder](Models/) in this repo.

 ## Data Augmentation Techniques

 - **Grayscale Conversion**: Focused on texture and structure.